Pamplona: Three boroughs and one city

 From the 11th century, reviving economic development allowed Pamplona to recover its urban life.
 The bishops of Pamplona recovered their ecclesiastical leading role; during the previous centuries, isolated monasteries, especially Leyre, had actually held the religious authority.
 The pilgrimages to Santiago de Compostela contributed to the revival of the commercial and cultural exchanges with Christian Europe beyond the Pyrenees.
 In the 12th century, the city enlarged with two new separate burgos (independent boroughs): San Cernín (Saint Saturnin) and San Nicolás; the population of local Navarrese mainly confined to the original urban nucleus, the Navarrería, was swelled by Occitan merchants and artisans.

 The boroughs showed very distinct features both socially and culturally, and were almost always engaged in quarrels among themselves.
 The most dramatic episode was the burning of the borough San Nicolás in 1258 and the destruction of the Navarrería by the other two boroughs and the massacre of its population in 1276.
 The site was abandoned for nearly 50 years.
 With regards to the outer defence walls of the city, the southern side was the weakest flank of the city, and the Navarrese king Louis I built a castle in the early 14th century in the site known today as Plaza del Castillo (Castle Square).

 Eventually, King Charles III decreed the unification of the boroughs in a single city in 1423.
 The feuds between boroughs had been partly ignited by disputes over the use of the gulf dividing the three boroughs, so after Charles III's unification, the gulf was filled and on its site a common space laid out on the present-day city hall.
 The walls dividing the boroughs were demolished.

 During the late 15th century, Pamplona bore witness to power struggles between the Beaumont and Agramont confederacies and external military interventions.
 Several times, the stronghold was taken over by different factions and foreign forces, like the ones sent by Ferdinand II of Aragon.
 Queen Catherine I was a minor and often absent from Pamplona, but eventually she married John III in 1494, an event celebrated with joy in the city.
 However, Navarre continued divided.

+Historically, a Jewish community existed in Pamplona.
+The first documentation of Jews in Pamplona dates to 958, when Hasdai Ibn Shaprut visited Pamplona on a diplomatic mission to meet with Sancho I. The Jews of Pamplona had an independent court system which enforced the Jewish system of halacha, or religious laws.
+In 1498, the Jewish population was either expelled or forced to convert to Christianity.